syncfusion-content/xamarin-docs/Xamarin/TimePicker/Events.md

 ## Opened event

-The `Opened` event occurs when the timepicker is opened.
+The `Opened` event occurs when the SfTimePicker is opened.

 ## Closing event

-The `Closing` event occurs when the timepicker gets closing.
+The `Closing` event occurs when the SfTimePicker gets closing.
 Dropdown close can be restricted by setting `e.cancel` to true.

 ## Closed event

-The `Closed` event was raised after the timepicker is closed.
+The `Closed` event was raised after the SfTimePicker is closed.

 {% tabs %}